cloud-gov/federalist.18f.gov/pages/using-federalist/supported-site-engines.md

 ## Hugo Resources (experimental)

-Federalist can also generate websites with [Hugo](http://gohugo.io/), the Go-based static site generator.
+Federalist can also generate websites with [Hugo](http://gohugo.io/), the Go-based site generator.
 See the [Hugo Docs](https://gohugo.io/documentation/) for getting started with Hugo.

 ### Hugo version